 While there are other reasons for ovulation spotting occurring, if it happens right before or during the time that you expect, this is a good sign that you are ovulating and it is the perfect time to get pregnant.

-Getting the Timing Between Intercourse and Ovulation Spotting Right
+Getting The Timing Between Intercourse And Ovulation Spotting Right

 Your spotting is likely to happen for around two days and then ovulation begins.
 When you find that you are spotting, this is the best time to have intercourse to get pregnant.
 You should also invest in a test to predict ovulation to help increase the chances of having intercourse at the right time.